 Frequently Asked Questions

 - Do I have to attend SOAR?
-All newly admitted freshmen and transfer students are required to attend a SOAR workshop for orientation, advising & registration before their first semester with CSULB.
+All newly admitted freshmen and transfer students are required to complete the Online Pre-SOAR Program AND attend a SOAR Workshop for orientation, advising & registration before their first semester at CSULB.

 Some majors or programs may also sponsor a mandatory orientation for new students.
-Read all CSULB mailers carefully and adhere to department/major regulations as your attendance at SOAR is a separate university requirement.
+Read all University mailers carefully and adhere to department/major regulations as your attendance at SOAR is a separate requirement.

-- Who is eligible to attend SOAR?
+- Who is eligible to attend a SOAR On-Campus Workshop?
 Newly admitted undergraduate freshmen and transfer students are required to attend SOAR.
 Graduate and post-baccalaureate students are neither required nor eligible to attend SOAR.

 - When will I receive information about SOAR?
 You will first read about SOAR via your CSULB Admission email.
-The next communication you will receive about this required workshop is the SOAR Information email, which will be sent to all newly-admitted, undergraduate students beginning in November.
+The next communication you will receive about this required online program and workshop is the SOAR Information email, which will be sent to all newly admitted, undergraduate students beginning in late March.

 - What is a MyCSULB account?
-MyCSULB is a self-service, on-line account that all CSULB students can access.
+MyCSULB is a self-service, online account that all students can access.
 You can view your personal information (e.g.: e-mail address, phone number, address), academic record (e.g.: test scores & grades), finances (e.g.: outstanding balances) and much, much more!
-You also use your MyCSULB to register for your courses!
-Need some tips for how to navigate through your MyCSULB?
-Click here for a walk-through of how to utilize MyCSULB.
+Login to MyCSULB via the University's

-- How do I make my SOAR workshop reservation?
-You must submit your Admitted Student Reply Form and CSULB Enrollment Deposit prior to making a SOAR reservation and attending your required workshop.
-Once those are submitted, reserve your space at SOAR by taking the following steps: (1) log into your MyCSULB account, (2) click on the Student Center link located in the upper left-hand corner, and (3) on the new page, scroll all the way down and click on the SOAR link.
+- How do I make my SOAR On-Campus Workshop reservation?
+You must first submit your Admitted Student Reply Form and CSULB Enrollment Deposit prior to making a SOAR workshop reservation.
+Once those are submitted, reserve your on-campus workshop by taking the following steps: (1) Use CSULB's Single Sign On web page to begin the process; (2) Login to Single Sign On by using your University student ID number and password; (3) Select the MyCSULB icon; (4) Click on the Student Center link located in the upper left-hand corner, and (5) On the new page, scroll all the way down and click on the SOAR link.
 Further instructions will be provided to reserve your space.

-- When can I make my SOAR workshop reservation?
-You can make your SOAR workshop reservation beginning Tuesday, April 14.
-The deadline to make your reservation is Monday, June 29.
+- When can I make my SOAR On-Campus Workshop reservation?
+You can make your SOAR workshop reservation beginning at 9:00am on Monday, April 10, 2017.
+The deadline to make your reservation is Monday, July 3, 2017.

-- How much does it cost to attend a SOAR workshop?
+- How much does it cost to attend a SOAR On-Campus Workshop?
 There is a required workshop registration fee for the One-Day Freshman and Transfer workshops - the fee is $62 for each workshop.
 There is a $130 fee for the Freshman Overnight Program.

 - What does the SOAR fee cover?
 The fee covers all services and materials provided during the workshop.
-Items provided include SOAR Student Handbook, SOAR & CSULB publications, CSULB E-mail Account, a SOAR lunch, and a parking permit.
+Items provided include SOAR Student Handbook, SOAR & CSULB publications, and a SOAR lunch.

-- How soon after making my reservation will I receive a SOAR Confirmation email?
+- How soon after making my SOAR On-Campus Workshop reservation will I receive a SOAR Confirmation email?
 Confirmation emails are generated by Enrollment Services on a regular basis.
-You should receive it approximately one week prior to your reserved SOAR workshop.
+You should receive it approximately one week prior to your reserved SOAR Workshop.
 If you have reserved your workshop space and do not receive this email three (3) business days prior to your workshop date, please contact SOAR at (562) 985-5515.

 - TRANSERS STUDENTS: Do I need my final transcripts at SOAR?
 No, final transcripts are not required to attend SOAR.
 Transfer students are instructed via their SOAR Confirmation email to bring an unofficial copy of their transcripts (and grade cards, if any) to their workshop to assist with course placement.
 All students (freshmen and transfers) are notified of the final transcript deadline by the University.